zedarvates/short-range-real-gibberlink/Use Cases/Use Case Access Badge.md

 • 	Badge presented to an EV or drone charging station → charging only starts if validation succeeds.
 • 	Restricts charging access to authorized users (fleets, staff, certified drones).

-3. Complexe Mission Transmission for Drones or droide / robbots
+3. Mission Transmission for Drones
 • 	Badge stores or displays a QR mission payload (patrol routes, control points, actions).
 • 	Drone reads the QR + receives ultrasonic burst → mission securely validated and timestamped.
 • 	Prevents unauthorized drones from receiving or executing commands.